jilliangmeehan/looore/content/reference/childe harold.md

 >
 > So that no wonder waits him;

-this stuck out to me — young ajax falling into the [[content/notes/places/abyss|abyss]], unaffected by time, aging not in days or months or years but in experience. he *did* pierce the depths of life, kind of literally.
+this stuck out to me — young ajax falling into the abyss, unaffected by time, aging not in days or months or years but in experience. he *did* pierce the depths of life, kind of literally.

 ---